50 women who broke barriers in the music industry

 You may also like: Most famous musician born the same year as you

-Aretha Franklin won a record eight consecutive Grammys for best R&B vocal performance from 1967-1974.
-The “Queen of Soul” was the first woman inducted into the Rock & Roll Hall of Fame, and sang at historic events in U.S. history like the memorial for Martin Luther King Jr. and the 2009 inauguration for President Barack Obama.
-Franklin also topped Rolling Stone’s list of 100 Greatest Singers of All Time.
+Aretha Franklin won a record eight consecutive Grammys for best R&B vocal performance from 1967 to 1974.
+The "Queen of Soul" was the first woman inducted into the Rock & Roll Hall of Fame, and sang at historic events in U.S. history like the memorial for Martin Luther King Jr. and the 2009 inauguration of President Barack Obama.
+Franklin also topped Rolling Stone's list of 100 greatest singers of all time.